srandall02/PyDocs/README.md

 # PyDocs
-Place for writing documentation for Python API Outbreak.info Package
+The place for writing documentation for Python API Outbreak.info Package Using Sphinx documentation.
+Feel free to give feedback!